 The Board supervises and evaluates the management of the Company, oversees matters related to our strategic direction and assesses results relative to our goals and objectives.
 As such, the Board has adopted several policies that reflect recommended practices in governance and disclosure.
 These include a Disclosure Policy, a Code of Business Ethics and Conduct Policy, a Whistleblower Policy and an Insider Trading Policy.
-As a public company, First National's Board continues to update, develop and implement appropriate governance policies and practices as it sees fit.
+These policies follow the corporate governance guidelines of Canadian securities regulators.
+As a public company, First National's Board continues to update, develop and implement appropriate governance policies and practices as appropriate.